rebecavalverde/help-docs/docs/en/editor/copyPaste.md

 {:.feat}

 You can easily duplicate part of your scores by using the copy and paste feature that our web and mobile editor provides.
-Select the elements that you want to copy by by clicking just before the first element desired and drag your mouse to the extent of your selection.
+Select the elements that you want to copy by clicking just before the first element desired and drag your mouse to the extent of your selection.
 Copy-Paste also works between scores, tabs or windows from the same web browser.

 ## Copy the selection